 - Provide promos and discounts for special occasions and returning customers

 - Promote your business on multiple social media channels

 Above all, the best thing you can do for your eCommerce business is show customers that a purchase experience with you is better than having it with other brands.
 Offer them convenient, meaningful, and highly dependable services, and you can easily stand out and build a following of loyal customers.

 These tips can help keep online users intrigued and stick around, but a good branding strategy boosts the professionalism and quality of your entity as a whole.
 A logo is like a visual pitch, and if it’s appealing enough, it can compel your audience to learn more about you.

-Here are six easy steps to get a logo for eCommerce businesses and ways to promote and market your brand with your new visual.
+Here are six easy steps to get a free logo for eCommerce businesses and ways to promote and market your brand with your new visual.

 Step 1: Find A Great Name For Your Online Store

 Your business name is more for your customers than it is for you.
 Decide on a name that oozes reliability and distinction, so much so that it would compel onlookers to learn more about your brand.

 Consider using an eCommerce business name generator to provide you with a great and memorable name along with a beautiful logo to go with it.